DataRaptor/drift-discord/README.md

 ## Testing

 TODO: We have no testing on either service.
-Yolo? am I right?
-Nah jks.
-Both services have to be tested if they want to hit production.
+Both services have to be tested before they want to hit production.
 Figured the point of this wasn't to see how i'd write mocha and cypress tests...

 ## Miscellaneous Notes